azzlack/sanity-plugin-tabs/README.md

 Now you can start developing the plugin.
 To include it in your Sanity test site, navigate to the root folder of your cms project and run `npm link sanity-plugin-tabs`.
 You will now reference the local version of the when using `import Tabs from "sanity-plugin-tabs"` in your files.

-To debug the original files in VSCode you need to add the following settings to your debug settings:
+To debug the original files in you need to add the following config to your package.json:

 ```
-"runtimeArgs": [
-  "--preserve-symlinks"
-]
+...
+  "scripts": {
+    "dev": "sanity start --preserve-symlinks",
+    ...
+  }
+...
 ```

+Then you need to run `npm run dev` in your cms project, and `npm run dev` in the sanity-plugin-tabs repo folder.